Marco Leung Ling-kit: Death

-On the afternoon of June 15, wearing a yellow raincoat, Marco Leung Ling-kit was standing dangerously at a high position at Pacific Place.

 At around 4 PM on June 15, 2019, Leung, dressed in a yellow raincoat with "Carrie Lam is killing Hong Kong, police are cold-blooded" (林鄭殺港 黑警冷血) written on the back, climbed onto a temporary work platform over 20 meters high outside Pacific Place in Admiralty.
 He hung a banner on the scaffolding that read: "Fully withdraw the extradition bill, we are not rioters, release the students and the injured, Carrie Lam step down, Help Hong Kong."
 The police received a report from the mall security guard stating that Leung was wandering on the platform with a knife and a banner.
 They arrived on the scene, blocking two westbound lanes of Queensway, and firefighters also set up an inflatable rescue cushion on the ground as a precaution.
 While Leung was dangerously standing, some people on the scene began singing the hymn "Sing Hallelujah to the Lord."
 Legislative Councillor Roy Kwong, upon learning of the situation, rushed to the scene to support.
 He made three requests to the police to speak directly with Leung in order to persuade him to return to a safe place but was refused by the police, who only stated that a police negotiation team was on site.
 Roy Kwong then stayed on the pedestrian road opposite Queensway, using a loudspeaker to call out, "Come down, we will march together tomorrow," but his voice could not clearly reach the platform at Pacific Place, and Leung was unwilling to talk to the police negotiators.
 At around 8 PM, Leung took off his yellow coat and sat on the platform to rest, while armed police officers and firefighters were on alert upstairs.
 Around 9 PM, Leung suddenly climbed out of the scaffolding.
 Four firefighters tried to pull him back but failed, and he fell after his shirt was pulled off, landing on the pedestrian road next to the safety cushion.
 Firefighters immediately performed chest compressions to resuscitate Leung, while onlookers shouted encouragement.
 Witnessing the event, Roy Kwong broke down in tears.

 Leung was sent to Ruttonjee Hospital for emergency treatment but was pronounced dead, aged 35, becoming the first death in the anti-extradition bill movement.
 The police found two suicide notes in Leung's belongings.
 One was an accusation letter explaining that his reason for suicide was related to opposing the bill, and the other was instructions for his posthumous arrangements.
 In an interview with Apple Daily, Leung's parents stated that the government had driven Hong Kong people to such despair and that his roar was an expression of anger against an unjust and inhumane government.
 "Hong Kong is sick; it is the sorrow of seven million people and the sorrow of the next generation," they said.
 They also hoped that young people would not be too agitated and would not follow in their son's footsteps.